 - 4.)
 The Board asked the Director and the Commission to find a technical solution regarding the financial compensation of the AB and BoA members, and to report back at its next meeting. - 5.)
 The Board asked the Commission to provide information on the entire list of BoA applications.
 The Chair declared the urgency for the appointment of the new Board of Appeal members, so that a written procedure could be launched when the BoR provides its Opinion. - 6.)
 The Administrative Board adopted its Opinion on the final accounts of the Agency as drawn up by the Director in accordance with Article 24(4) and (5) of the founding Regulation (ANNEX 2). - 7.)
 The Board took note of the intention of the Director to write a Chapter in a forthcoming book marking the 20th anniversary of the establishment of the Italian NRA.
 However, the Board was of the opinion that the exceptional time ceiling granted in AB Decision 24-2015 on the permission to the Director to engage in academic cooperation with the FSR in 2016 should not be extended further. - 8.)
 The Board adopted the Decision on the application by analogy of the new Commission decision C(2015)9720 on Article 55a of the Staff Regulations and Annex IVa thereto concerning part-time work, which will replace the previous decision on the matter (ANNEX 3). - 9.)
 The Board agreed that the State of Play of Implementing Rules becomes a standing item on the agenda of the AB as necessary. - 10.)
 The Board decided to discuss in detail the building file at its next meeting in September.

 Opening

 1. Approval of the Agenda

-Upon request by the Commission the building file was added as point AOB of the agenda.
-The following agenda of the 26th ACER Administrative Board meeting was then approved:
+The following agenda of the 26th ACER Administrative Board meeting was approved: